AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/using-personas.md

    >[!NOTE]
    >
-   >The X in the Title Persona acts as a wild card character.
+   >The X in the [!UICONTROL Title Persona] acts as a wild card character.
 For example, "CXO" will include CEOs, CFOs, etc.

 ## Persona Filters {#persona-filters}